Analysis of the world panorama of blueberry production

 On the West Coast of the US, blueberries are going to be extremely scarce, in part due to the timing of the California blueberry deal.
 “The California program started a little earlier than normal and is ending a little earlier than normal.
 They had good weather to grow and they produced a lot of fruit and had a lot of promotions,” says a transporter.
 “Usually we see California continuing through June and then transitioning to Oregon basically right now.
 And that just isn't happening."

-While the timing of California production is one reason supplies are tighter, the biggest impact on the market is the delay in Pacific Northwest blueberries from Oregon, Washington and British Columbia.
-“The Pacific Northwest has had a very cool spring and all offers through those regions are a bit behind schedule,” the carrier says.
-“So volumes are tighter and we'll likely see this during the first week or two of July.
-So we'll go back to the normal production curve that we see in the Pacific Northwest.
-We anticipate abundant, promotable volumes of blueberries by mid-July.”
+While the timing of California production is one reason supply is tighter, the biggest impact on the market is the delay of Pacific Northwest blueberries from Oregon, Washington and British Columbia.
+"The Pacific Northwest has had a very cool spring and all deals through those regions are a little delayed," the carrier says.
+“So volumes are tighter and we are likely to see this during the first or second week of July.
+Then we will return to the normal production curve that we see in the Pacific Northwest.
+We anticipate that by mid-July there will be abundant and promotable volumes of blueberries.

 Meanwhile, on the East Coast, the New Jersey blueberry deal is up and running and says its production is normal.
 “It's pretty hot right now on the East Coast and throughout the Midwest.
 The deal moves from New Jersey to Michigan and there are still a few things to see about how the Michigan crop pans out.
 Especially with some of that humidity and heat in the last five days or so."

-In terms of demand, it is expected to remain strong for blueberries.
-“A number of retailers have worked with us on promotions and other things to keep the fruit moving.
-We also have a series of promotions during July and August”, says the carrier.
-“We anticipate that the demand for blueberries will continue to increase and the supply of summer blueberries is no exception.”
+As for demand, it is expected to remain strong for blueberries.
+“Several retailers have worked with us on promotions and other things to keep the fruit moving.
+We also have a series of promotions during July and August,” says the carrier.
+“We anticipate that demand for blueberries will continue to increase and the supply of summer blueberries is no exception.”

 However, that strong demand and tighter volumes will affect the amount of production available for the weekend of July 1, Canada Day, July 4 in the US, a holiday typically associated with berries.
 (July is also National Blueberry Month.)

-Taken together, this shorter market is keeping prices high at the moment, and the carrier anticipates it to stay that way for the next three to four weeks.
-“But we do anticipate it going back to historical levels as we go into July and normalize those volumes from both the Pacific Northwest and the tail end of the New Jersey deal and into Michigan, so the later part of July and August.”
+Collectively, this shorter market is keeping prices high right now and the carrier anticipates it will stay that way for the next three to four weeks.
+"But we anticipate it will return to historic levels as we move into July and normalize those volumes from both the Pacific Northwest and the back end of the New Jersey deal and into Michigan, so the back end of July and August."

 Australia: 10% reduction in blueberry harvest due to adverse weather